VIAME/VIAME/README.md

 entry image_object_detector:hough_circle_detector indicates that it implements the image_object_detector interface and it is a hough_circle_detector.

-Algorithms can be instantiated in any program and use a configuration based approach to select which concrete implementation to instantiate.
+Algorithms can be instantiated in any program and they use a configuration based approach to select which concrete implementation to instantiate.

 For a simple pipeline test, go to -